Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal8.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

+With my exposure to automation principles, and cloud computing, I propose exploring the use of AI to streamline council operations.
+AI could support tasks such as automating form processing, analysing public engagement data, or optimising resource allocation.
+While AI extends beyond the scope of what we practised directly, the foundational understanding I gained regarding algorithms, systems architecture, and automation tools provides a basis for identifying feasible applications of AI in council services.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*